cheat-sheets/writing-cheat-sheet/README.md

 2. **To be killing someone**.
 To be very painful.
 3. **A beauty**.
 A very good or vivid example of something; in this case, a really good example of a bad injury.
 4. **To do a number on something**.
 To damage, destroy, or hurt something badly.
-5. **A surefire way to do something**.
+5. **A SUREFIRE WAY TO DO SOMETHING**.
 A way that will definitely have a certain outcome or result.

 6. **To live something down**.
 To be allowed to forget about an embarrassing situation.
 This is used in the negative—to never